 How to cite this article:

-Nyamwamu Nyarang’o Charles and Nyamwamu Lydia Bonareri.
+Nyamwamu Nyarang’o Charles, Nyamwamu Lydia Bonareri.
 A survey of medicinal plants used by abagusii traditional healers of South Western Kenya in the treatment of haemorrhoids.
-International Journal of Advanced Academic Studies.
-2020; 2(3): 244-252.
+Int J Adv Acad Stud 2020;2(3):244-252.